jurasofish/pyweb/readme.md

 [Run the tests yourself here.](https://jurasofish.github.io/pyweb/tests/pyWebTestRunner.html)

-Opening the test page will load pyodide and run the tests locally in your web browser using [Jasmine](https://jasmine.github.io/).
+Opening the test page will load Pyodide and run the tests locally in your web browser using [Jasmine](https://jasmine.github.io/).

 ## Jank

 There are plenty of things that aren't so pleasant in pyWeb.

- - Updating the text displayed in the console requires JavaScript to yield to the browser event loop.
+ - Updating the text rendered in the terminal requires JavaScript to yield to the browser event loop.
  This isn't (trivially) possible from within python.
- As a result, Python's stdout and stderr will only be displayed once the running Python code finished and hands control back to the browser. pyWeb has an option to also push stdout and stderr to the JavaScript console.
+ As a result, Python's stdout and stderr will only be displayed once the running Python code finishes and hands control back to the browser. pyWeb has an option to also push stdout and stderr to the JavaScript console, which occurs in real time.

+ - Similarly, there is no proper sleep function available yet. pyWeb includes a busy sleep function.

+ - Working with files from your local filesystem is not yet easy.

- - The pyodide CDN used in the demos on this repository is unversioned, and pyWeb doesn't check the pyodide version yet.
+ - The Pyodide CDN used in the demos on this repository is unversioned, and pyWeb doesn't check the Pyodide version yet.

 ## JavaScript API